aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

-# Deploy a Node.js backend using the AWS CDK
+# Deploying a Node.js backend using the AWS CDK

 ## 1. Install requirements